 Hi, my name’s Domenic.
-I’m a writer, traveler, foodie and pizza lover.
+I’m a writer, traveler, foodie, and pizza lover.
+My expertise is in homemade pizza and pizza oven reviews.
 Thanks for visiting my website.

 I’ve spent most of my adult life working in and writing about the food industry.
 My interests range from casual American road stop diners to authentic Mediterranean and Italian cuisine.
 But I’ve always had a particular interest, and love, for pizza.